kubevirt-ui/kubevirt-components/README.md

 yarn styleguide:build
 ```

-## Scope

-Kubevirt UI compoents is a curated list of stable and documented components used by Kubevirt UI aplications and libraries.
-Kuevirt UI is based on [PatternFly](https://www.patternfly.org/) and [Openshift console](https://github.com/openshift/console), it extend them to create specilized components needed for Kubevirt design.

 ## When should I contribute my components to this repository?

 When a componenet used by an application is stable it can be published in this components repository so public users could: